Gaurang-1402/NYC-Pedestrian-Counting/esp32/NYC_pedestrian_counter/main/README.md

 const char *appKey = "5FF08D16C310BB05A09A17783C7A43B4";
 ```

+Rename the file to `config.h`

 *Please copy your own values and not the example values above.*

 ## Configure the pins